• 10.00am - 5.30pm

 Good sports

 The sheer range of sports on offer to soldiers during the British Army’s long history is remarkable.
-The Army Sport Control Board (ASCB), formed in 1918, is the regulatory body for sports played in the army.
+Formed in 1918, the Army Sport Control Board (ASCB) is the regulatory body for sports played in the Army.
 Based in Aldershot, it organises competitions at all levels in 53 different disciplines.
 In total, the ASCB has 42 affiliated sports unions and associations.

 Today, the ASCB organises competitions and sports tours to over 30 countries.
 These events help cement good relations overseas, building links with local populations and winning ‘hearts and minds’.